 – A.J.
 Alveshere

 I am currently an Associate Professor of Anthropology at Western Illinois University (WIU).
-I also teach courses in Forensic Chemistry and Biological Sciences.
+I also teach select courses for the Forensic Chemistry, Biological Sciences, Liberal Arts and Sciences, and Museum Studies programs.
 I have been a member of the WIU faculty since 2013.

 Courses Taught at WIU

 ANTH 110 – Intro to Cultural Anthropology.
 Survey of basic concepts and approaches of Anthropology to the study of human beings.
 Study of worldwide cultures from prehistoric to the present.

 ANTH 111 – Intro to Physical Anthropology and Archaeology.
 Study of human evolution from the perspectives of both biological and social sciences.
 Examination of the evolution of culture and the methods of its interpretation.

 ANTH 201 – World Culture Regions: The Middle East.
 Surveys of the cultural adaptations of different regions of the world.
 Either the peoples of Africa, Asia, Latin America, the Middle East, or the Pacific will be studied each time the course is offered.
 The region will be announced in the time schedule.

 ANTH 215 – Fantastic Archaeology: Ancient Astronauts, Shape Shifters, and Bigfoot.
 This course examines alternate interpretations of the human past as a way to explore the nature of knowledge, develop critical thinking skills, and learn how anthropological and archaeological theory and methods may be used to distinguish between science and pseudoscience.

 ANTH 310 – Methods in Physical Anthropology.
 This course provides an introduction to physical anthropological methods, including assessing human variation, interpreting the human fossil record, and techniques in forensic anthropology.
 Students gain an understanding of the tools used in the analysis of primate and human skeletal remains.